haifangong/TRFE-Net-for-thyroid-nodule-segmentation/README.md

 ```

 ## Citing
-If you find this work useful in your research or used this dataset in your work, please consider citing the following papers:
+If you find this work useful in your research or use this dataset in your work, please consider citing the following papers:

 ```BibTex
 @inproceedings{gong2021multi-task,